Code-Pumba/RNetworks-Anticheat/readme.md

 RNetworks-Anticheat is an open-source anti-cheat system designed to prevent cheating and unauthorized behavior in FiveM.
 It provides a set of tools and algorithms to detect and mitigate cheating attempts, ensuring fair gameplay and maintaining the integrity of the system.

+## Current State

+The current version of the resource is not useable.
+There is currently not a functioning ban system. - Last Update: 31.01.2024 | 13:00

 ## Features

 -   Real-time cheat detection